MMS Middle School Faculty

 Dina Hornbaker, Middle School Assistant

 Dina, a Charleston native, is a graduate of West Virginia University with a B.A. in multidisciplinary studies in Spanish, geography and communications.
 Bringing passion for agriculture, music and community service and fluency in Spanish to MMS, Dina is an assistant in our middle school and after school programs.
+She completed AMS Montessori Assistant training through the Virginia Center for Montessori Studies and Positive Discipline in the Classroom course.
 During her college career, Dina volunteered with various organizations including the Sierra Club Coalition and the Organic Research Farm to Fair Trade 2.0.
 She spent five months working and volunteering on a tropical permaculture farm in Nicaragua while doing an independent study in introduction to restorative agriculture and community development.
 After graduating, Dina became invested in permaculture and received her design certification in Portugal in 2013, while working and living in her tent for four months.
 Her exposure to other cultures enriched her musical background leading her to write and release her first CD.
 Influenced and inspired by nature and agriculture, Dina enjoys hiking, traveling, camping, farming and playing music.
 She is thrilled to be part of the Mountaineer Montessori staff this year!